Prashant4virtual/imageProcessor/README.md

 # imageProcessor
   Retrieve and Process image based on user input size

-> Available images:
+## Available images:
   - encenadaport.jpg
   - fjord.jpg
   - icelandwaterfall.jpg
   - palmtunnel.jpg
   - santamonica.jpg

+## Setup steps
+- **Node**
+    - Run 'npm install' in root folder to install all packages listed in package.json

+## Commands/scripts

-> To retrieve an image:
+## To retrieve an image:
-  /image/image_name -> If it's a valid image Name, returns image or else returns message "Image image_name not found !" with return status of 400.
+  - /image/image_name -> If it's a valid image Name, returns image or else returns message "Image image_name not found !" with return status of 400.

-> To process image:
+## To process image:
-  Yet to be implemented.
+  - Yet to be implemented.